-This Low-Carb Chicken Cacciatore is a classic and comforting dish rich in tomato flavor.
-Make this easy recipe in the Instant Pot or on the stovetop.
-Serve it with zucchini noodles for a keto-friendly, paleo, and Whole30 dinner.
+This Keto Chicken Cacciatore is a classic and comforting dish rich in tomato flavor.
+Make this easy low-carb recipe in the Instant Pot or on the stovetop.
+Serve it with zucchini noodles or plain for a keto-friendly, paleo, and Whole30 dinner rich in protein and flavor, but low in carbs.

-While a traditional chicken cacciatore is often served with pasta, this version is made low-carb.
+While a traditional chicken cacciatore is often served with pasta, this version is served either plain or with a low-carb side like zucchini noodles or cauliflower rice.
 It has tons of flavor and I promise you won’t miss the carbs.

 Serve your cooked Chicken Cacciatore with low-carb noodles like zucchini noodles, spaghetti squash, or hearts of palm noodles (my new favorite)!
 If you’re not on a low-carb diet, you can serve the chicken with cooked spaghetti noodles.

-Whether you’re meal prepping or you just want a simple chicken recipe full of flavor, then you’ve got to try this recipe.
+Whether you’re meal prepping for a busy weeknight or you just want a simple chicken recipe full of flavor, then you’ve got to try this recipe.

 Key Ingredients